kaustubhya/DevFlow-NJS/Notes/Introduction Notes.md

 Next we have to create an Answer Schema, for that we have to go to lib > validations.ts

 After that go back to components > forms > Answer.tsx

+🛑 Let us create our new answer model now, go to database > answer.model.ts

+🛑 Let us create an answer actions now:

+For that go to lib > actions > answer.action.ts

+🛑🛑 Let us now integrate the Answer Action inside the answer form.
+For that, let us go to components > forms > Answer.tsx.
+We will work on handleCreateAnswer().

+🛑🛑 Let us now work on displaying all our answers, for that, go to lib > actions > answer.action.ts > getAnswers

+We created the getAnswer action there.

+🛑 Now we need to show all the Answers on top of the Answer Editor, for that we will create another new component,

+go to components > shared > AllAnswers.tsx
+(call it in Answers.tsx above (Answers) component)